merrcury/100-Days-Of-Code/docs/README.md

 ## Day 57 : March 3, 2020

 **Today's Progress** : Revisiting something is always fun.
 So is the DBMS.
 All the SQL feels fresh to me.

+## Day 58 : March 4, 2020

+**Today's Progress** :
++ We hosted a Microsoft Workshop Today.
+It felt amazing seeing such an enthusiastic crowd.
++ Today's Day was all dedicated to web & Cloud(Azure).